I'm a software developer with a great interest in data analysis and statistics.

 Let us see how Eclipse can be used for Python development.

 The latest PyDev plugin available in Eclipse Marketplace works with Eclipse Oxygen and Eclipse Neon.
-It would also be great if JRE 1.8 is installed as Eclipse uses javaw.exe available in JRE folder for running the application.
+It would also be great if JRE 1.8 is installed as Eclipse uses javaw.exe available in the JRE folder for running the application.

 Installing Pydev in Eclipse IDE